eclipse-velocitas/velocitas-docs/content/en/docs/Concepts/development_model/_index.md

 ### Vehicle Models

 A Vehicle Model makes it possible to easily get vehicle data from the [Vehicle Data Broker](#vehicle-data-broker) and to execute remote procedure calls over gRPC against [Vehicle Services](#vehicle-services) and other [Vehicle Apps](#vehicle-apps).
 It is generated from the underlying [semantic models](#semantic-models) for a concrete programming language as a graph-based, strongly-typed, intellisense-enabled library.
-The elements of the vehicle models are defined in the [SDKs](#sdks).
+The elements of the vehicle models are defined by the [SDKs](#sdks).

 ### SDKs